 - 9.1 It is not unknown for safeguarding incidents to occur within a gymnastics training or competition environment.
 If an abusive situation arises in a gymnastics environment, the individuals involved should be approached immediately preferably by two adults, one of whom should ideally be the Club Welfare Officer (if they are on site). - 9.2 If the incident is on-going, the person(s) involved must be instructed to stop the behaviour immediately with the priority being to ensure that anyone who is at risk is made safe.
-The Club Welfare Officer or another responsible adult must remain with anyone at risk until their needs have been fully addressed. - 9.3 If an incident cannot be controlled, the police should be called.
+The Club Welfare Officer or another responsible adult must remain with anyone at risk until their needs have been fully addressed.

+- 9.3 If an incident cannot be controlled, the police should be called.
 If anyone requires immediate medical treatment this should be sought without delay.
 It is important that anyone providing medical treatment is aware that this is, or maybe, a safeguarding incident. - 9.4 If the matter of concern is felt to be serious poor practice rather than abuse and there is no immediate risk, a different approach would be appropriate, and the Club Welfare Officer may not need to be involved in the first instance.
-Consideration should be given to informing the individual in a manner that will not compromise their right to privacy or undermine their position. - 9.5 Where an incident takes place at an international event and involves someone from another National Federation, the matter should be reported by British Gymnastics to the relevant National and/or International Federation and in line with local laws and statutory reporting procedures. - 9.6 Serious allegations of sexual abuse may be made some time after the event, particularly where the person experiencing the abuse was a child.
-All sexual cases can be dealt with as if they have a recent complaint. - 9.7 South Durham Gymnastics will advise the individual of their right to make a formal complaint to the Police.
-Where the concern relates to an individual who is still involved in the sport, the South Durham Gymnastics will contact the British Gymnastics safeguarding team and provide them with the necessary details to consider whether it is appropriate to share this information with the statutory authorities, which will depend on whether there is a current risk to individuals in the sport. - 9.8 If it is decided that the information needs to be shared, the adult who made the disclosure should be informed of the reason why it is necessary to share this information to the statutory authorities.South Durham Gymnastics / British Gymnastics will make the referral or where appropriate will assist the adult to report the matter and will provide information about relevant support services. - 9.9 A quick guide to responding to concerns is at Appendix 11.
+Consideration should be given to informing the individual in a manner that will not compromise their right to privacy or undermine their position. - 9.5 Serious allegations of sexual abuse may be made some time after the event, particularly where the person experiencing the abuse was a child.
+All sexual cases can be dealt with as if they have a recent complaint. - 9.6 South Durham Gymnastics will advise the individual of their right to make a formal complaint to the Police and may share the information with the statutory authorities. - 9.7 If it is decided that the information needs to be shared, the adult who made the disclosure should be informed of the reason why it is necessary to share this information to the statutory authorities.South Durham Gymnastics will make the referral or where appropriate will assist the adult to report the matter and will provide information about relevant support services.